destaMo/Scrum-Notes/backend/databases/03_mid.md

 ## Questions

 1. Describe difference between `FULL JOIN` and `CROSS JOIN`.
-2. In which situations `INSERT` command will trigger `ON CONFLICT` action that was specified in the upsert query?
+2. In which situations the `INSERT` command will trigger `ON CONFLICT` action that was specified in the upsert query?
 3. How do database triggers work?
 4. How do generated columns work?
 5. Compare PostgreSQL text-search capabilities with ElasticSearch.
-- In which situations you would recommend customer using PostgreSQL FTS vs. ElasticSearch?
+- In which situations you would recommend customer to use PostgreSQL FTS vs. ElasticSearch?
 6. Describe locking.
 What is it for?
 - Describe row-level, table-level, advisory locks.
 - What is a deadlock?